 Our preclinical anti-fibrotic program, IBIO-100, is design and based upon work by Dr. Carol Feghali-Bostwick, Professor of Medicine at the Medical University of South Carolina and Vice-Chair of the Scleroderma Foundation.
 Her initial work was conducted at the University of Pittsburgh, and we had a license to the patents relevant for the continued development of the molecule from the university.
-After careful consideration, in February 2023, we terminated all efforts on IBIO-100 anti-fibrotic program and provided a six (6) month notice of termination of the license agreement to the University of Pittsburgh, our financial obligations for the management of the patents under the license ceased on August 14, 2023, and at such time, transitioned back to the University of Pittsburgh and the Medical University of South Carolina.
+After careful consideration, in February 2023, we terminated all efforts on IBIO-100 anti-fibrotic program and provided a six (6) month notice of termination of the license agreement to the University of Pittsburgh, as required by the license agreement.
+Pursuant to the license agreement with the University of Pittsburgh, our financial obligations for the management of the patents under the license ceased on August 14, 2023, and at such time, transitioned back to the University of Pittsburgh and the Medical University of South Carolina.

 As part of this decision, we completed the pre-clinical cancer studies we were conducting in collaboration with University of Texas Southwestern using E4 endostatin peptide, which is derived from IBIO-100.
-After the conclusion of the preclinical studies, we determined not to further pursue this oncology program.
+After the conclusion of the pre-clinical studies, we determined not to further pursue this oncology program.